Stochastic quantisation of Yang-Mills: Three dimensions

 \begin{remark} The space $\init$ can be identified with a subset of $C^{0,\eta}\eqdef \overline{C^\infty}^{C^\eta}$ because the map $C^\eta\ni A\mapsto \CP_\cdot A \cdot \partial \CP_\cdot A \in C^\infty((0,1),C^\beta)$ has a closed graph. \end{remark}

 A standard argument with Young's product theorem and estimates of the type~\eqref{eq:a_Shauder} shows that the YM flow extends to $\init$ in the following sense.

 \begin{proposition} For every ball $\mcB$ in $(\init,\Theta)$ centred at $0$, there exists $T>0$ such that for all $t\in(0,T)$, the YM flow~\eqref{eq:YM_flow} extends to a continuous function $\mcF_t\colon \mcB\to C^\infty$ (which is Lipschitz for any norm on $C^\infty$). \end{proposition} We can therefore extend gauge equivalence $\sim$ to $\init$ by using~\eqref{eq:sim1} as a definition.
+We emphasise that $\init$ is not a vector space and that this is unavoidable: there is no Banach space that carries the GFF on $\T^3$ and to which the YM flow~\eqref{eq:YM_flow} extends as a continuous function (locally in time), see~\cite{Chevyrev22_norm_inf}.